 That meant that finding the best time for a meeting, to work on our presentation was always a challenge.
 Timetables always clashed and we were spending hours in our group chat trying to figure out when people are free.
 To make things even more challenging, I worked at “The Restaurant Bar & Grill” in the City Centre and two boys from my group had rugby and football training.
 All these clashes made it almost impossible for us to work on our presentation.

 “All these clashes made it almost impossible for us to work on our presentation.”

 Calbot made this problem disappear.
 After everybody in our group signed up and connected their timetables and calendars, we no longer needed to discuss when we are available to meet.
 Instead, one person from our team had to go on the website and create a meeting.
 It synchronised with my university timetable and my work calendar at “Bar & Grill” and so finding the best time to work on the project was no longer a problem for me and the rest of the group.

-After starting to use Calbot, students were able find the best for a meeting in just a few seconds.
+After starting to use Calbot, students were able to find the best for a meeting in just a few seconds.
 This is an enormous improvement to what was previously hours or even days.
 As a result of that, students also started meeting more regularly and were focused on their assignment more.
-Their group chat was not littered with messages about trying to find the best time, but instead became all about their project.
-Finally, at the end of the project the group using Meet With Calbot won an award for the best presentation and got to present in front of M&S executives.
+Their group chat was not littered with messages about trying to find the best time but instead became all about their project.
+Finally, at the end of the project, the group using Calbot won an award for the best presentation and got to present in front of M&S executives.

 Curious about how Calbot can help your team?
 Request a demo below!